 There will always be stories published that will lean towards or favour the views of a certain group but as long as the moments remain pure, people will be able to look at an event from the perspective of more than one Photojournalist to formulate an opinion.

 The line gets crossed between non-fictional and fictional story telling to often these days with the intent being to fool the viewer into thinking the image was a ‘decisive moment’ captured by a master photographer.
 It is to easy to manipulate an image to strengthen the contents for either aesthetics, political agendas or status.
 Competition and pressure for a photographer to get noticed, ‘Liked’, ‘Followed’ or worshipped has blurred the lines of how photography, as we knew, is accepted today.
-I think it is easy to say that fame, money and political motivations trump ethics these days.
+I think it is easy to say that fame, money and political motivations trump ethics and integrity these days.